e-dong/space-war-rl/blog/04-weapons/README.md

   <img width="100%" src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/39tr9okbnouwcx83xod4.png"/> <figcaption><i>Closeup of firing Photon Torpedoes</i></figcaption>
 </div>

+Each torpedo has a max duration unless it hits another object.
+There can only be a max of 7 per ship flying at a time (According to the emulator).

 ## Adding Phasers

 Adding phasers on the other hand was more complicated than I initially thought.
 I ended up making 3 revisions of the implementation.
 I started using the `SpaceEntity` base class and realized screen wrap-around won't work correctly.
 The base class assumes there is one rectangle.
 This works fine to represent individual ships and torpedoes.
 For screen wrap-around to work correctly, I need at least 2 rectangles.
 One is drawn to the edge of the screen and the rest continues on the other side of the screen.
+Another big difference from the torpedo is the size of the surface.
+The phaser's surface is the same size as the screen.
+This made the calculations easier for drawing the line, since I could use absolute coordinates.
+The torpedo is a 12x12 surface and it is rotated based on the ship's angle upon firing.

 My implementation consists of three steps: